 You may apply for exemptions year-round, however, you must apply by April 1 to receive the exemption for that tax year.
 Any application received after this date will not be processed until the next tax year.

-Regular and Floating homestead application is available for download On Tax Forms link.
+Regular and Floating homestead application is available for download the Tax Forms page.
 Please note: The application must be notarized, and required documents as shown above must be attached.
 A notary is available in our office at no charge.